andarms/BluePlayer/README.md

-Can play any video format if it has thje necessary Codecs in your pc.
+Can play any video format if it has the necessary Codecs in your pc.

 i've only tested in Windows 7, but nothing in the source indicates that not work in others plataforms.